eisenzopf/redactomatic/README.md

 **Example redaction-order (JSON)**

 The `redaction-order` section lists the order in which the redactor functions for the entities are computed (See the entities section).
 This section can be re-ordered if you want certain redactors to run before others.

+If a label is not in the `redaction-order` then it cannot be anonymized or redacted even if it is specified in the `level `section.

 You will notice the label **\_SPACY\_**.
 This defines where the NL ML Spacy model is run in the order of execution.
 By default it is run after the other rules have been run but it could be moved to any position in the list.